BIGmama-technology/Community-devfest-2023-challange/README.md

 ## Key Guidelines
 - **No OpenAI API**: To encourage innovation, usage of the OpenAI API will result in disqualification.
 Participants must utilize open-source LLMs.
 - **Remote Machine Access**: Participants will have access to a remote server (details provided) to deploy LLMs.
 - **Prototype Development**: Building a working prototype will be rewarded with bonus points.
-Conversely, submissions limited to design mockups (e.g., Figma) will incur a penalty.
+Conversely, submissions limited to design mockups (e.g. Figma) will incur a penalty bhoooo.
 - **Starter Kit**: A foundational project is provided to kickstart development.

 ## Setup Instructions

-- **🚨🚨 Next.js 14 requires node version 18.17 and up so make sure to install it or update your current version. 🚨🚨**
+**🚨 Next.js 14 requires node version 18.17 and up so make sure to install it or update your current version. 🚨**

-- **🚨🚨 Also this project uses [`pnpm`](https://pnpm.io/) as its package manager so make sure to [install](https://pnpm.io/installation) it.🚨🚨**
+**🚨 Also this project uses [`pnpm`](https://pnpm.io/) as its package manager so make sure to [install](https://pnpm.io/installation) it. 🚨**

 First, run the development server: